Constitutional challenges to the New Deal: Humphrey's Executor v. United States

 The first of three cases on Black Monday read out was Humphrey's Executor v.
 United States.
-After taking office, President Roosevelt came to believe that William Humphrey, a Republican appointed to a six-year term on the Federal Trade Commission (FTC) in 1931, was at odds with the administration's New Deal initiatives.
+After taking office, President Roosevelt came to believe that William E. Humphrey, a Republican appointed to a six-year term on the Federal Trade Commission (FTC) in 1931, was at odds with the administration's New Deal initiatives.
 Writing to request Humphrey's resignation from the FTC in August 1933, Roosevelt openly admitted his reason for seeking his removal: "I did not feel that your mind and my mind go along together."
 This proved to be a blunder on Roosevelt's part.
 When Humphrey could not be persuaded to resign, Roosevelt dismissed him from office on October 7.
 Humphrey promptly filed suit to return to his appointed office and to collect backpay.
 The basis for his suit was the 1914 Federal Trade Commission Act, which specified that the President was only authorized to remove a FTC commissioner "for inefficiency, neglect of duty, or malfeasance in office".
-Humphrey died on February 14, 1934, and his suit was carried on by his wife — as executor of his estate — for backpay up to the date of his death (with interest).

-Associate Justice George Sutherland read the court's opinion, holding that Roosevelt had indeed acted outside of his authority when he fired Humphrey from the FTC, stating that Congress had intended regulatory commissions such as the FTC to be independent of executive influence.
+Humphrey died on February 14, 1934, and his suit was carried on by his wife—as executor of his estate—for backpay up to the date of his death (with interest).
+Associate Justice George Sutherland read the Court's opinion, holding that Roosevelt had indeed acted outside of his authority when he fired Humphrey from the FTC, stating that Congress had intended regulatory commissions such as the FTC to be independent of executive influence.

 Louisville Joint Stock Land Bank v.
 Radford

 Next announced was Louisville Joint Stock Land Bank v.
 Radford.
 The 1934 Frazier-Lemke Farm Bankruptcy Act was designed to give aid to debt-ridden farmers, allowing them to reacquire farms they had lost from foreclosure, or to petition the Bankruptcy Court within their district to suspend foreclosure proceedings.
 The legislation's ultimate goal was to help those farmers scale down their mortgages.

-The opinion of the court, read by Justice Louis Brandeis, struck down the act on Fifth Amendment Takings Clause grounds.
-The court found the act stripped the creditor of property which was held before the passage of the act, without any form of compensation, and bestowed the property upon the debtor.
+The opinion of the Court, read by Justice Louis Brandeis, struck down the act on Fifth Amendment Takings Clause grounds.
+The Court found the act stripped the creditor of property which was held before the passage of the act, without any form of compensation, and bestowed the property upon the debtor.
 Further, the act allowed the debtor to remain on the mortgaged property for up to five years after declaring bankruptcy, giving the creditor no opportunity to foreclose immediately.
 While the states could not impair contract obligations, the federal government could—but it could not take property in such a manner without compensating the creditor.